aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendar-exceptions/handle-occurrences/_index.md

 - **Which Java version is required?** Java 8 or later (JDK 8+).
 - **How many occurrences can I set?** Any integer value; the example uses 5.
 - **Can I change the exception type?** Yes—use `setType` with any `CalendarExceptionType` enum value.

+## How to Handle Calendar Exceptions Java
+Before diving into code, let’s clarify why you’d want to **handle calendar exceptions java** in the first place.
+Typical scenarios include:

+* Adding company holidays that repeat yearly.
+* Defining maintenance windows that occur monthly.
+* Creating one‑off blackout dates for a specific project phase.

+With Aspose.Tasks you can model all of these patterns programmatically, giving you full control over the project schedule without manual editing of Microsoft Project files.

 ## What is a Java Calendar Tutorial?
 A **java calendar tutorial** explains how to work with date‑based objects in Java‑based project management libraries.
 Here we focus on Aspose.Tasks, a powerful API that lets you **manage project calendar** data programmatically.